In this page

 - Save it.

-Step 4: Add a commit policy to the repository
+Step 4: Add the commit policy to the repository

 (estimate: 3 min, requires repository write permission)